mimikim/Harvest-Moon-SNES-Feed-Jack-HTML5-Canvas/README.md

 ## Description
 This interactive application creates animations using sprites from the SNES game, Harvest Moon.

-Version 3 takes what was created in v2 and converts it into a React application.
+Version 3 takes what was created in v2 and transforms it into a React application.
+It utilizes React, JSX, and ES6.

+Dependencies are managed through webpack.

 Features es6 class syntax, HTML5 Canvas, and and Pug.
-Dependencies managed through npm, tasks ran with Gulp.
 This application creates animations using sprites from the SNES game Harvest Moon.

 All food sprite data is assembled from a local JSON file and outputs into HTML for cleaner markup.